Unexpected Retirement Costs: How to Best Prepare

 Some retirees are tempted to tap into their retirement fund in order to pay off high maintenance/repair bills.
-However, this may not be the best way to cover such expenses, especially since there may be an extra tax penalty associated with early withdrawals from your 401k or other retirement account.
-In many cases, it is more advantageous to have a line of credit ready, and pay off your bills over a period of several months.
+However, this may not be the best way to cover such expenses, especially since there may be an extra tax penalty associated with early withdrawals from your 401k or another retirement account.
+In many cases, it is more advantageous to have a line of credit ready and pay off your bills over a period of several months.

 4. Divorce and Death